pohhen/cypress-example/README.md

 Or run it inside Docker container.
 Both ways the results can be viewed on local machine.

+## How to run test locally with Cypress runner

+Download runner package from https://www.cypress.io/ Unzip
+Run it and give this folder as project root

 ## How to run tests locally with NPM

 0. Create temporary folder for output called 'cypress'